sammck/tp-hub/README.md

   are separated so that in complex environments, a single Portainer instance can manage Docker stacks on multiple host machines; for our purposes only one Portainer Agent is used and it is on the same host as Portainer itself

-All of the containers in the two primary stacks are launched wi `restart: always` so they will automatically be restarted after host reboot or restart of the Docker daemon.
+All of the containers in the two primary stacks are launched with `restart: always` so they will automatically be restarted after host reboot or restart of the Docker daemon.

 ### Prerequisites